 So they decided to take to the internet to find a pipe railing solution.
 That's when they found Simplified Building.
 The couple appreciated the durability and look of our railing systems.
 They were also happy that the railing was maintenance-free.

 We wanted something sturdy yet unobtrusive but could not find anything that fit the bill at our local building center.
-When we found Simplified Building Concepts and Kee Lite components on the Internet, we knew that the aluminum would be maintenance-free, last a lifetime and be very strong.
+When we found Simplified Building Concepts and Kee Lite components on the Internet, we knew that the aluminum would be maintenance-free, last a lifetime, and be very strong.
 And no longer would our deck railing be ugly and detract from our view!
-The Kee Lite fittings were a breeze to install and, in the near future when we cover the weathered wood decking with powder-coated aluminum decking, the railing will be easy to disassemble and then reassemble when we're done.
+The Kee Lite fittings were a breeze to install, and, shortly, when we cover the weathered wood decking with powder-coated aluminum decking, the railing will be easy to disassemble and reassemble when we're done.

 Although they both love the new railing, they could have saved money by having Simplified Building powder coat the railing rather than a local business:

-Claud built this railing for her front deck using one of our Surface 29 - Surface Mount Railing Kit.
+Claud built this railing for her front deck using one of our deck handrail kits.
 This kit makes it possible to attach a railing to a base on both ends of the railing uprights.
 A perfect fit for Claud's situation.